See the core FIOBJ functions for accessing the String data (fiobj_obj2cstr) and freeing the String object (fiobj_free).

 Actual effects depend on the underlying memory allocator and it's implementation.
 Not all allocators will free any memory.

-#define fiobj_str_minimize(str) fiobj_str_compact((str))
+fiobj_str_compact#define fiobj_str_minimize(str) fiobj_str_compact((str))

-Alias for fiobj_str_compact
+Alias for fiobj_str_compact.

-void fiobj_str_clear(FIOBJ str);
+fiobj_str_clearvoid fiobj_str_clear(FIOBJ str);

 Empties a String's data, but keeps the memory used for that data available.

-size_t fiobj_str_write(FIOBJ dest, const char *data, size_t len);
+fiobj_str_writesize_t fiobj_str_write(FIOBJ dest, const char *data, size_t len);

 Writes data at the end of the string, resizing the string as required.